rgriola/google-search-me/js/modules/auth/AUTH_REFACTOR.md

-# refactor plan
-# This document outlines the refactor plan for the locations module in the JavaScript codebase.

-# LOCATIONS REFACTOR PLAN
+# AUTH REFACTOR PLAN
 ## 🗂️ Overview
-The goal of this refactor is to improve the maintainability and performance of the locations module.
+The goal of this refactor is to improve the maintainability and performance of the Auth module.

-check camelCase for all functions and parameters, ensure they are consistent with the rest of the codebase.
+Check camelCase for all functions and parameters, ensure they are consistent with the rest of the codebase.

 ## 🔍 Current Issues
+- **AuthUI.js**: 1,601 lines (WAY over 400-500 limit)
+- **AuthHandlers.js**: 568 lines (over 400-500 limit)
+- **AuthService.js**: 390 lines (within acceptable range)

 Reduce file size to 400 lines of code per file, up to 500 is acceptable if the file is working well.

+## 📋 Refactoring Strategy

+### Split AuthUI.js into specialized services:
+1. **AuthUICore.js** - Basic UI updates, navigation buttons, core functionality
+2. **AuthModalService.js** - Auth modals (login, register, profile, forgot password)
+3. **AuthAdminService.js** - Admin panel, user management, location management
+4. **AuthNotificationService.js** - Notifications, error handling, banners

+### Split AuthHandlers.js into:
+1. **AuthFormHandlers.js** - Form submission and validation handlers
+2. **AuthEventHandlers.js** - Navigation, button clicks, dropdown handlers

+### Keep AuthService.js as-is (390 lines - acceptable)

+## 🧪 Testing Requirements
-Test as updates are made to ensure no functionality is broken.
+- Test as updates are made to ensure no functionality is broken

-Eliminate redundant code and improve readability.

-Before replacing code, ensure new code is well-tested and documented, and functions and parameters names are kept consistent and work with the existing codebase.
-Do not write new functions if existing functions can be reused, again ensure existing functions are well-tested and documented.

-for testing use my login credentials,  email: rodczaro@gmail.com, password: Dakota1973$$
+- Use login credentials: email: rodczaro@gmail.com, password: Dakota1973$$
+- Eliminate redundant code and improve readability
+- Keep function and parameter names consistent with existing codebase
+- Reuse existing functions rather than writing new ones

+## 📁 File Organization
-When finished with refactor place any unused files in a folder named "unused" in the Auth module.
+When finished with refactor, place any unused files in a folder named "unused" in the Auth module.